Fire Safety Agreement: Flame Effects in Camps

 5. Your Fire Safety Liaison maintains email contact with FAST to ensure that all parties are notified of updates and changes.

-4. FAST inspector inspects the Flame Effects, with Fire Safety Liaison in attendance.
+4. FAST inspector inspects the flame effects, with your Fire Safety Liaison in attendance.
 Depending on the outcome of the inspection, the inspector may call for modifications or additional work to be done.
 In this case, you will need to schedule another inspection when ready.

-5. Once the Flame Effects pass inspection, the inspector issues a Flame Effects License (laminate) signifying that they may be operated.
-The laminate must be worn by a designated Flame Effects Operator, who has responsibility for the safe operation of the Flame Effects.
+5. Once the flame effects pass inspection, the inspector issues a flame effects license (laminate), signifying that they may be operated.
+The laminate must be worn by your designated Flame Effects Operator, who is responsible for the safe operation of the flame effects.

 Project Team Roles

-Artist must designate knowledgeable and capable individuals to fill the key roles listed below.
-Together, the individuals filling these roles, plus the artist him/herself, make up your Flame Effect Project Team.
+The camp must designate knowledgeable and capable individuals to fill the key roles listed below.
+Together, the individuals filling these roles, plus the fire artist, make up your flame effect project team.

-It is the joint responsibility of the Artist and the Fire Safety Liaison to disseminate information and applicable deadlines to all Project Team members.
-The Artist registering the artwork and the Fire Safety Liaison can be the same person or two different people.
+It is the joint responsibility of the Camp Lead and the Fire Safety Liaison to disseminate information and applicable deadlines to all project team members.
+The Camp Lead registering the artwork and the Fire Safety Liaison can be the same person or two different people.

 Each of the following roles is important and will require the full attention of the person chosen to fill it.